Multi-Order Matching Network for Alignment-Free Depth Super-Resolution: Experiments

 \textbf{Different Loss Functions.} Tab.~\ref{tab:ab_loss} lists the ablation study of different loss functions.
 The baseline model removes both the first-order gradient term $ \mathcal{L}_{grad}$ and the second-order Hessian term $ \mathcal{L}_{hes}$ from the multi-order regularization, retaining only the zero-order reconstruction term $\mathcal{L}_{rec} $.
 Compared to the baseline, incorporating either $ \mathcal{L}_{grad}$ or $ \mathcal{L}_{hes}$ individually leads to performance gains.
-When all three terms are combined, our MOMNet achieves the best performance, surpassing the baseline by $0.11cm$ in RMSE on the Hypersim dataset and $0.06cm$ in RMSE on the DyDToF dataset.
+When all three terms are combined, our MOMNet achieves the best performance, surpassing the baseline by $0.13cm$ in RMSE on the Hypersim dataset.

-\textbf{Structure Detector.} Fig.~\ref{fig:ab_MOMA_Numbers_SD}(b) reports the ablation study of the structure detector (SD).
-These results demonstrate that SD effectively contributes to performance improvement with only a minor increase in parameters.
-For instance, SD successfully reduces the RMSE by $0.09cm$ on the Hypersim dataset while introducing only $0.38M$ additional parameters.
-Please refer to our appendix for more experiments.
+\textbf{Matching Retrieval.} Fig.~\ref{fig:ab_topk}(a) illustrates the ablation study on different top‑$k$ values in the matching retrieval.
+Specifically, we conduct five sets of experiments with $k$ values ranging from $1$ to $5$.
+The results reveal that the error does not consistently decrease as $k$ increases.
+Our method achieves the best performance when $k=3$.
+For instance, `k3' outperforms `k2' by $0.15cm$ and surpasses `k5' by $0.17cm$.
+Therefore, we adopt $3$ as the default value for $k$.
+Besides, Fig.~\ref{fig:ab_topk}(b) presents the ablation study of five different patch sizes in the matching retrieval.
+We find that performance does not vary monotonically with the patch size.
+For example, `s5' contributes better performance than `s7', while `s9' outperforms `s5'.
+Among all configurations, the `s3' achieves the best performance.
+Consequently, we adopt `s3' as the default setting.